 Sea Chanteys and other maritime music include work songs and foc’sle ditties with great choruses that tie our present day maritime traditions and lore to those of the past.
 The call-and-response form makes these songs easy to learn and fun to sing for adults and children alike.
 Fun for folks of all ages!
 So come on board, sing, lead a song of the sea, join in on the chorus, or just enjoy the music.

-Admission is free but donations to benefit maritime preservation are welcome.
+Admission is free but donations gratefully accepted to benefit maritime preservation.
 Food and beverages will be available for purchase.

 The chantey sings are usually held the second Friday of the month on South Lake Union.
 Check the Northwest Seaport Northwest Seaport Events Page for upcoming chantey sings.